 Demonstrate Compliance

-Without limiting clause 15.5, the ELNO must demonstrate to the Registrar its compliance with a clause of these Operating Requirements by:
+Without limiting Operating Requirement 15.5, the ELNO must demonstrate to the Registrar its compliance with an Operating Requirement by:

-producing to the Registrar a Specified Document;
+producing to the Registrar a Specified Document; or

-providing to the Registrar a Self-Certification;
+providing to the Registrar a Self-Certification; or

-obtaining and providing to the Registrar an Independent Certification;
+obtaining and providing to the Registrar an Independent Certification; or

 providing to the Registrar a No Change Certification; or

-publishing a Monthly Report
+publishing a Monthly Report,

-as specified for a clause in Schedule 3.
+as specified for an Operating Requirement in Schedule 3.

 Inability to give a No Change Certification

-If an ELNO is unable to give a No Change Certification to demonstrate to the Registrar its compliance with a clause of these Operating Requirements due to a change, occurrence or anything that would render a Specified Document, Self-Certification or Independent Certification incorrect, incomplete, false or misleading, the ELNO must instead:
+If an ELNO is unable to give a No Change Certification to demonstrate to the Registrar its compliance with an Operating Requirement due to a change, occurrence or anything that would render a Specified Document, Self-Certification or Independent Certification incorrect, incomplete, false or misleading, the ELNO must instead:

-produce to the Registrar the Specified Document;
+produce to the Registrar the Specified Document; or

 provide to the Registrar the Self-Certification; or

-obtain and provide to the Registrar the Independent Certification
+obtain and provide to the Registrar the Independent Certification,

-that would otherwise have been required to demonstrate compliance with the clause under a preceding category of Schedule 3.
+that would otherwise have been required to demonstrate compliance with the Operating Requirement under a preceding category in Schedule 3.

 When to Demonstrate Compliance

-Without limiting clause 15.5, the ELNO must demonstrate to the Registrar its compliance with the clauses of these Operating Requirements:
+Without limiting Operating Requirement 15.5, the ELNO must demonstrate to the Registrar its compliance with the Operating Requirements set out in:

-set out in Category One, at the time the ELNO applies for Approval or a renewal of Approval;
+Category One in Schedule 3, at the time the ELNO applies for Approval or a renewal of Approval; and

-set out in Category Two:
+Category Two in Schedule 3:

 at least eight weeks prior to the date notified by the ELNO to the Registrar as the date on which the ELNO intends commencing operation of the ELN; and